How to Check if an Array Includes an Object in JavaScript?

 k = size of object

-Checking for a specific object inside an array of objects is important in real-world applications.
+Checking an object in an array is important in real-world applications.
 Let us understand how we can check if a user already exists or not, with the help of an example.

 Let’s consider you have a list of users and you want to check if a user with the same email address already exists or not: